 In 1993 Housing also became an area of concern in Tunica as the arrival of the casinos had caused housing costs and rents to rise as much as 200%.
 With the cooperation and assistance of Sacred Heart Southern Missions, the locally organized Tunica County Housing Project completed fifteen single-family dwellings during the year and celebrated the “moving in day” of these new homeowners who had participated in the building of the houses.
 Ultimately, 61 homes for low-income citizens were built in Tunica.

-In the mid-90s Sacred Heart Southern Missions also assisted a local group in Hernando to develop affordable low-income housing in Hernando’s West End.« Return to Ministries Page
+In the mid-90s Sacred Heart Southern Missions also assisted a local group in Hernando to develop affordable low-income housing in Hernando’s West End.« Return to About Us Page